Shira D. Gordon, Ph.D.

 Major: Environmental, Populational, Organismal Biology;

 I currently work as a freelance science communicator.
 For my business page, please visit SheRockScience Production.
-I make videos, create graphics, write articles, edit, and work with companies to help with their communication needs.
+I make videos, create graphics, write articles, edit, storyboards, and more, working with companies to help with their communication needs.
 Please see examples of my work throughout my website.
 I have additional examples that are available upon request.

 If you have a project in mind, I am open to new directions.
 Please contact me to discuss future opportunities.